 Set off from Tokyo on a classic one-day trip to Mount Fuji, Japan's most iconic natural landmark.
 Your adventure begins at Lake Kawaguchi, where the mountain's reflection shimmers on the calm waters — one of Japan's most photographed views.
 Take the ropeway up to Tenjozan Park, a tranquil vantage point offering stunning panoramic views of the mountain and the lake below.

 Next, visit the charming village of Oshino Hakkai, which is renowned for its crystal-clear spring ponds fed by melted snow from Mount Fuji.
-The village is also surrounded by traditional thatched houses.
+Traditional thatched houses also surround the village.
 Before returning to Tokyo, visit the famous Arakurayama Sengen Shrine with its five-storey pagoda, where you can enjoy the truly unforgettable sight of Mount Fuji rising majestically in the background.

 Contact us to arrange a Mount Fuji trip as part of your personalised itinerary.